rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

     the dialog to customize the order of the tabs.

-    This brings up the Personalization Form in the context of the form and function that you were in.
-Here you build the Personalizations specific to that form or function.
-You use the **Folder Tools** to move a field
+    This brings up the Personalization Form in the context of the form and function that you are in.
+Here you build the personalizations specific to that form or function.
+(You use the **Folder Tools** to move a field.)

 #### Sort summary forms

-If you open a summary form and you would like to change the way that it is sorted, you can usually change the sort order on the first three fields.
+If you open a summary form and you want to change the way that it is sorted, you can usually change the sort order on the first three fields.

 Use the following steps to change the sort order: